Death Canyon near Jackson Hole in Grand Teton National Park, Wyoming, USA.

 On the approach into the narrow opening between sheer rock walls, the creek running through the canyon hosts a series of small cascading waterfalls that create an ambiance of direct and reflected sound.
 Trail side at 7,800 ft (2,377 m) is thick with wild raspberry bushes so dining and hiking combine.

 Altitude continues to increase and on the approach to the Death Canyon Wilderness Campground, the trail actually improves and at 9,000 ft.
-(2,743 m) the trail passes through a massive grove of giant Engelmann Spruce trees.
+(2,743 m) the trail passes through a massive and spectacular grove of giant Engelmann Spruce trees.

-At the Death Canyon patrol cabin which is 3¾ miles (5⅞ km) from the trail-head, at the junction of the Alaska Basin Trail, the surrounding features provide an excellent reason to enjoy a rest stop before continuing.
+At the Death Canyon patrol cabin which is 3¾ miles (5⅞ km) from the trail-head, at the junction of the Alaska Basin Trail, surrounding features provide an excellent reason to enjoy a rest stop before continuing.

 Back on the trail, canyon walls begin to narrow as the route exits the impressive forest and progresses into open areas resplendently appointed with fall-colored shrubbery and wild flowers.
 Ahead, the massive Death Canyon Shelf dominates the view.
 Mid-day is very hot in the low 90's under bright sun at 9,500 ft (2,896 m) of elevation.